June 30, 2316

 Clouds scattered.
 No birds.
 The sky too blue.
 Ethan pushed his fingers through the dirt and tried to seek for a switch inside him which Taylor wanted to trigger.
 It didn’t exist.
 Genetics gifted him the body of an elementalist from birth, but he would never be one of them.
 He needed to wait until the Council called for him.
-They’d give him what he wanted.
-Death.
+They’d give him what he desired.
+Long-awaited death.

 “If you don’t pass this test, it’ll be reported as another fail on your record.”
 Taylor warned.

 “Are you not going to try?”

 “I have tried.”
 Ethan threw his arms up into the air.
 He clenched his fists and momentarily tried to focus on gathering water from his body.
 Nothing clicked.
 Sweat dripped from his fist and onto his cheek.
 Ethan pulled a face and used his sweaty shoulder to wipe it away.
 He dropped his hands back to the ground.
-He didn’t have the strength to move his body on his own.
+He didn’t have the strength to move his body.

 The heat ebbed away, and Ethan felt like he could breathe again.
-Taylor kicked dirt onto the fire and Ethan wondered if he could’ve passed the test with the secondary method.
+Taylor kicked dirt onto the fire, and Ethan wondered momentarily if he could pass the test with the secondary method.
 Professor Taylor would forcefully keep the fire going.
 He mused.
 He’s a Fire elementalist.
 But then again, Earth is stronger than Fire… It took him a while to find the will to sit up.
 With a slow breath, he reached for his shirt and straightened out the muddy material.
 Ethan located the tag and tugged the Henley back on.
 It felt disgusting.
 His toes curled when the seams stuck to his skin in the wrong places.
 After a few moments he yanked it back off again.
-He’d go back to Elementōrum Patriam shirtless.
-Ethan turned back to Taylor, the teacher’s gaze fixated on the thin, glass phone in his hand.
+He’d go back to the Academy shirtless.
+Ethan turned to Taylor; the teacher’s gaze fixated on the thin, glass phone in his hand.

 He looked back at the sky.
 The new black dot on the horizon didn’t vanish when he blinked.
 It grew bigger, and a smile taunted Ethan’s lip.